Enumeration of microorganisms is especially important in dairy microbiology, food microbiology, pharmaceutical microbiology, and water microbiology.

 Pour plates are useful for quantifying microorganisms that grow in a solid medium.
 Because the “pour plate” embeds colonies in agar, it can supply a sufficiently oxygen-deficient environment that can allow the growth and quantification of microaerophiles.

 Spread Plate Technique

-An advantage of spreading a plate over the pour plate method is that cultures are never exposed to 45 oC (i.e. melted agar temperatures).
+An advantage of spreading a plate over the pour plate method is that cultures are never exposed to 45°C (i.e., melted agar temperatures).

-Note: Surface of the plate must be dry, so that the liquid that is spread soaks in. volume greater than 0.1ml are rarely used because the excess liquid does not soak in and may cause the colonies to coalesce as they from, making them difficult to count.
+Note: The surface of the plate must be dry so that the spread liquid soaks in.
+Volume greater than 0.1ml is rarely used because the excess liquid does not soak in and may cause the colonies to coalesce as they form, making them difficult to count.

 Membrane Filter Method

 A large known volume of sample is passed through the membrane, and then the membrane is placed, without inversion, on the agar surface.
 Nutrients diffuse through the membrane and allow retained cells to grow into colonies.
 Membrane filtration detects lower concentrations of microorganisms than other methods, but it can not be used to test microbial loads of viscous samples.

 Find more about membrane filtration techniques in this post.